ocean-perception/biocam_emulator/README.md

 for BioCam's serial communication.
 It is not intended to be used as a replacement for the actual BioCam device.

+## NOTES

+- Iridium queue has 4 retries before dropping the message (5 min) it can be increased
+- We can use -1 -1 as indexes for the summaries. (add documentation)
+- `*bc_get_summaries X [Y Z ...]\n` to request multiple, non correlative summaries.
+- Encode the message number somewhere so that we know which ones we've received.
+- Check the messages received contain the same info as the ones sent
+- Prepare a quick display GUI
+- Update BioCam firmware

 ## Installation

 You can install this package with pip: